Recently viewed

 Dirk Bell's practice questions our attempts to make sense of the belief systems and structures that control our world.
 The artist employs a variety of linguistic signs across drawing, painting, and sculpture in his arresting multimedia installations, often reflecting on the relationship between civilisation and human nature.

-Amerlia Humber lives and works in East London.
+Amelia Humber lives and works in East London.
 Although geographically distant from the rural landscapes that fuel her work, Amelia journeys across the UK and absorbs the essence of her surroundings.
 Her work decompresses the mind, and gives the viewer a space to dream.